1fatalix1/arc19-minter/README.md

 ## Disclaimer
 * This tool is provided as is.
 It is your responsibility to check everything before minting.
 * I strongly suggest to mint initial test batch on testnet to make sure the tool is working properly.
-* The tool only works with Pinata and therefore uses `template-ipfs://{ipfscid:0:dag-pb:reserve:sha2-256}` ARC19 template that is compatibile with CID0 Pinata provides.
+* The tool works with Pinata and therefore uses `template-ipfs://{ipfscid:0:dag-pb:reserve:sha2-256}` ARC19 template that is compatibile with CID0 Pinata provides.
+* The tool works with web3.storage and therefore uses `template-ipfs://{ipfscid:1:raw:reserve:sha2-256}` ARC19 template that is compatibile with CID1 web3.storage provides.

 ## You will need
 * Node